 - Ability to Deliver Rich Customer Experiences and Data-Driven Business Operations.
 The world is increasingly demanding applications that are responsive in real time to data in motion.
 By harnessing the power of data in motion, our customers can deliver differentiated customer experiences, such as suggesting the next show to watch in real time or providing live information on the status of a grocery order.
 Enterprises can also enable data-driven operations such as real-time, preventive maintenance, IoT analytics, and diagnostics. - Accelerated Time-to-Market.
 Speed is essential for our customers, as they seek to disrupt established industries or innovate to fend off emerging disruptors.
 Our fully-managed cloud-native service enables our customers to start developing instantly, without any internal or external operational barriers.
+With Stream Designer, we offer the industry's first visual interface for rapidly building, testing, and deploying streaming data pipelines natively on Kafka, increasing the number of developers able to tap into the power of data streaming.
 And, with the ability to pay-as-you-go, our customers can begin using Confluent without commitment or delay from internal procurement processes.
 Furthermore, our offering comes with a rich, pre-built ecosystem, making it simple, quick and efficient to integrate Confluent into the enterprise.
 This enables greater engineering organization efficiency and an accelerated time-to-market. - Reduced Total Cost of Ownership.
 Confluent significantly reduces the operational barriers and costs associated with shifting to a data-in-motion architecture.
 Coupled with accelerated time to market, our customers benefit from both reduction in total cost of ownership as well as rapid ROI. - Freedom of Choice.
 Confluent is hybrid and multi-cloud compatible so customers can deploy on premises or in the cloud.
 We recognize that enterprises have their data stored in many places and that an effective solution must be able to connect to various data sources. - Mission Critical Security and Reliability.
 Confluent has enterprise-grade security and governance capabilities to provide confidentiality of critical information.
-We enable mission-critical reliability and resiliency, allowing data persistence, dynamic backing up of data across replicated partitions, fault-tolerance, and automated client failover. - Robust Developer Community.
+We enable mission-critical reliability and resiliency, allowing data persistence, dynamic backing up of data across replicated partitions, fault-tolerance, and automated client failover.

+• Robust Developer Community.
 Apache Kafka has an extremely robust developer community.
-It is one of the most successful open source projects, with more than 60,000 meet-up members across over 200 global meetup groups, estimated to have been used by over 70% of the Fortune 500.
+It is one of the most successful open source projects, with more than 65,000 meet-up members across over 200 global meetup groups, estimated to have been used by over 75% of the Fortune 500.
 Confluent continues to add to open source Apache Kafka and has helped build an ecosystem of contributors.
 This means that developers outside of Confluent are building connectors, more functionality, and deploying patches to Apache Kafka while Confluent continues to also add features both to Apache Kafka and to Confluent's proprietary offering.
 This leads to a positive feedback loop as it strengthens the Apache Kafka offering, attracting more developers, who in turn further strengthen Apache Kafka, which benefits us, as users see the benefit of a data-in-motion platform, and the wider Apache Kafka community.
 In addition, we make available many features that we have developed at Confluent under our Confluent Community License, which means developers can access, benefit from, and modify the source code for such features, further increasing our reach and mindshare in the developer community.